elicia4/linux_notes/text_manipulation/tee.md

 `tee` will redirect the output of `ls /usr/bin` to `ls-contents.txt` and pass standard output along to `grep`.

+The program is also useful whenever you want to monitor the output of a command as well as redirect it to a file.

 Another example on Debian/Ubuntu:

 ```bash